1. Ferrovial

 • Periodically review the remuneration policy for Directors and Senior Managers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other Directors and Senior Managers of the Company.

-• Verify the information about remuneration of the Directors and Senior Managers contained in the different corporate documents, including the Annual Report on Directors’ Remuneration.
+• Verify the information about remuneration of the Directors and Senior Managers contained in the different corporate documents, including the annual remuneration report.

-• Report upon the nomination of the persons who are to represent Ferrovial on the Boards of Directors of the Subsidiaries and most significant investee companies as determined by the Board.
+• Report upon the appointment of the persons who are to represent the Ferrovial Group on the boards of directors of the Subsidiaries and most significant investee companies as determined by the Board.

 Google Play App Store